 In the before instance, I concluded the neighborhood of the appraisal property, its districts, and competing submarkets are effectively free of negative externalities save for traffic congestion.
-I also concluded that the topographical features, drainage, configuration, size, public roadway frontage, functional utility, and visibility of the study property is good.
-Furthermore, because the study property is well located within its' submarket, and it has good potential for various permitted conditional uses of its divisible frontage.
-On an overall basis, I rated the desirability and marketability of the subject good.
+I also concluded that the topographical features, drainage, configuration, size, public roadway frontage, functional utility, and visibility of the study property are good.
+Furthermore, because the study property is well located within its' submarket, it has good potential for various permitted uses of its divisible frontage.
+Overall, I rated the desirability and marketability of the subject good.